-How Attribution Works in GoodMetrics
+How attribution works in GoodMetrics

 GoodMetrics supports two attribution models: first touch and last touch.
 This lets you compare how initial traffic sources and final conversion sources contribute to your results.